rndexe/nowtransmitting/src/covids/mariam-ghani.md

 ---
-title: "O_The Language of Pandemics "
+title: "The Language of Pandemics "
 desc: From “immunogenicity” to “RT-PCR”, COVID-19 has made many once-obscure words a part of our everyday conversation.
 As government bodies, scientists, and medical professionals race to combat the virus, more such terms have been